yuyangd/ptask/README.md

 # ptask

-Associate a record set to the public IP of ECS Fargate Task.
+Associate a Route53 record set to the public IP of an ECS Fargate Task.

 ## Usage